anassawalha95/reading-notes-2/Class 04.md

 * **Controlling the Position of Elements**
 ---

-> ## 3.
-Functions, Methods, and Objects: CSS has the following positioning schemes that allow you to control the layout of a page:
+* **CSS has the following positioning schemes that allow you to control the layout of a page:**

    1. Normal flow: Every block-level element appears on a new line, causing each item to appear lower down the page than the previous one, this is the default behavior.